nomike/nomikes_python_challenges/chapters/3/3.0/index.md

    print("Multiplied by two this is " + (number * 2) + ".")
 ```

 ***Warning:** Be careful not to mix space3s and tab characters.
-Modern IDEs and most editors however, will automatically convert tabs into spaces and preven you from doing that mistake.*
+Modern IDEs and most editors however, will automatically convert tabs into spaces and prevent you from doing that mistake.*

 ## I don't have a "then"